OscarPellicer/marp_template/README.md

 - **Consistent styling**: Professional appearance across all slides
 - **Zero compilation time**: The preview updates instantly, unlike other tools like $\LaTeX$
 - **Extensible**: Easily add your own themes and features using HTML and CSS
-- **AI-friendly**: Easy to integrate with AI tools since it is a Markdown file
+- **AI-friendly**: Easy to integrate with AI tools since it is a Markdown file; also, you don't have to marry a specific model provider (e.g. Copilot for MS Powerpoint)

 ## Prerequisites